 By definition: email marketing is the act of sending a commercial message, typically to a group of people, using email.
 In its broadest sense, every email sent to a potential or current customer could be considered email marketing.

-Did you know, the average professional spends 28% of their day in their email account.
+Did you know, the average professional spends 28% of their day in their email account?
 That’s a 28% chance that this time could be spent reading your email.
 So, what is there to lose?

-The potential gains from email marketing is significant; not only is it a way of keeping in regular contact with your following, but also provides you with a better perception of your potential client lists and marketing funnel.
+The potential gains from email marketing are significant; not only is it a way of keeping in regular contact with your following, but also provides you with a better perception of your potential client lists and marketing funnel.
 If you have already started compiling a list of email addresses, you’re already one step ahead: one of the most powerful tools you have is your email marketing list.
-Imagine if something happened to one of your social media accounts, with an email address you have another option of communication.
+Imagine if something happened to one of your social media accounts, with an email address you have another option for communication.

 Email marketing services for your business

 There are many platforms to use to start your email marketing journey, here are some of the ones we used.

 After much research, we are now using Flodesk.
 There is a flat fee regardless of the number of subscribers and has really easy drag-and-drop functionality for email design.
 We think it is one of the best on the market.
 If you would like to save 50% on your first year of Flodesk use our affiliate link here.

 Another option that we have used is MailChimp.
 They recently changed their pricing plans – now up to 500 subscribers are free.
 We have used MailChimp frequently for clients over the years – great for those with a small budget in mind – offers both a free and paid version.

 Your email list should be made up of previous, existing and potential clients.
 If you’ve recently started your business, you may have a relatively small list of contacts, and you may need to look to collect more email addresses to begin implementing your email marketing strategy, here are a number of quick and easy ways to start building your database: